oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. attribute:: dbObject.elementTypeClass

     This read-only property is an object.
+When ``dbObject.isCollection`` is *true* and the elements in the collection refer to database objects, this property provides the type class information of the elements.

 .. attribute:: dbObject.elementTypeName